top of page

 A Landscape Ready to Recover

-The 2025 invertebrate baseline survey carried out at Smelthouses gives us our first true scientific benchmark for the land’s condition.
+The 2025 invertebrate baseline survey at Smelthouses provides our first true scientific benchmark for the land’s condition.
 It identified:

-• with habitats already forming across woodland floors, marshy areas, and tall scrub.
+• Habitats forming across woodland floors, marshy areas, and tall scrub

-These findings confirm that the land, once improved farmland, already has the early ingredients of a thriving, biodiverse ecosystem.
-And crucially, this survey ensures that everything we do from here is guided by measurable ecological data.
+These findings confirm that the land, once improved farmland, possesses the early ingredients of a thriving, biodiverse ecosystem.
+Crucially, this survey ensures that our future actions are guided by measurable ecological data.

 What’s on the Site Today

-The survey and ongoing observations show that Smelthouses contains a blend of rich, regenerating habitats:
+The survey and ongoing observations reveal that Smelthouses contains a blend of rich, regenerating habitats:

 • Modified and upland oak woodland